ILF Scotland

 Post Date: 12 November 2025

-The Independent Living Fund (ILF) Scotland invites Expressions of Interest (EoI) from Disabled People’s Organisations (DPOs) to participate in a small fully funded pilot to test a DPO‑supported application route to the re‑opened Independent Living Fund (ILF) in Scotland.
+The Independent Living Fund (ILF) Scotland received five strong expressions of interest from Disabled People’s Organisations (DPOs) to participate in the small fully funded pilot to test a DPO‑supported application route to the re‑opened Independent Living Fund (ILF) in Scotland.

-We look forward to working with DPO partners to refine the model and increase timely access to the fund for Scotland’s most disabled citizens.
+We look forward to working with GCIL to refine the model and increase timely access to the fund for Scotland’s most disabled citizens.

 Yours sincerely,